googlefonts/mekorot/README.md

 # Mekorot
 A Hebrew typeface in the Rashi style.
-Originally this project was part of an attempt to create a free version of the Hebrew Talmud, as PDF files, while keeping the original page's shape (known as 'Tzurat Hadaf').
-This repository has been adapted from a previous [Sourceforge archive](http://mekorot.sourceforge.net), based on the original work by Dr. Alan Hoenig [here](https://ctan.org/tex-archive/language/hebrew/makor/).
+Originally this project was part of an attempt to create a free version of the Hebrew Talmud, as PDF files, while keeping the page shape known as Tzurat Hadaf.

+This project has been adapted from a previous [SourceForge archive](https://sourceforge.net/projects/mekorot/), based on the [original work by Dr. Alan Hoenig](https://ctan.org/tex-archive/language/hebrew/makor/).

-In 2023 this project was reengineered by Eli Heuer for inclusion in the Google Fonts catalog.
+In 2023 this project was reengineered and redrawn by Eli Heuer for inclusion in the Google Fonts catalog.
+The Latin typeface included is a fork of [Spectral](https://fonts.google.com/specimen/Spectral).

 # Building